arturomorarioja/php_books_mongodb/README.md

 # Books - PHP & MongoDB
-Sample code that connects PHP to a MongoDB database.
+Sample code to highlight PHP's interaction with MongoDB.

+The application lists a collection of books and offers the following functionalities:
+- Displaying the full list of books
+- Filtering books by author
+- Adding a new book
+- Deleting an existing book

 ## Installation
 A LAMP/WAMP/MAMP environment is assumed.